Chart Color Schemes

 An assessment of population growth drivers in Pagewood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Pagewood's estimated population is around 4,087.
-This reflects an increase of 202 people since the 2021 Census, which reported a population of 3,885.
-The change was inferred from AreaSearch's resident population estimate of 3,968 following examination of ABS' latest ERP data release in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 1,857 persons per square kilometer, above national averages assessed by AreaSearch.
-Over the past decade, Pagewood has shown resilient growth patterns with a compound annual growth rate of 3.0%, outpacing its SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, Pagewood's estimated population is around 4,087.
+This reflects an increase of 202 people (5.2%) since the 2021 Census, which reported a population of 3,885 people.
+The change is inferred from AreaSearch's estimate of resident population at 3,968 following examination of the latest ERP data release by the ABS in June 2024, and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,857 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Pagewood has demonstrated resilient growth patterns with a compound annual growth rate of 3.0%, outpacing the SA4 region.
+Population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-However, all drivers including natural growth and interstate migration were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, an above median population growth is anticipated for the area, expecting an increase of 804 persons to 2041, reflecting a total increase of 22.4% over the 17-year period.
+Anticipating future population dynamics, an above median growth is projected for statistical areas analysed by AreaSearch.
+The suburb of Pagewood is expected to increase by 822 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.6% over the 17 years.

 Frequently Asked Questions - Population